FabioFattori/Obsidian-Notes/Primo Semestre Major/Distributed System/Distributed Systems.md

 > _"consistency implies that all read operations over a distributed shared memory occurring after a write operation completes must return the value of either this write operation or a later one"_

 A system is **consistent** if we got _correct responses_.
+#### Network Partition
+> _"When a Network is partitioned, all messages sent from nodes of a component (partition) to nodes of a different component are lost"_

+---
 ## 10/10/2025 Replication & Consistency Pdf Fino a Pag 34
 Why Replication of Data?
 - increasing the reliability of systems